zhivkoplias/benchmarking_selection_estimation/README.md

 ### R packages

-Make sure to clone github repos and install LLS and slattice R packages according to instroctions provided.
+Make sure to clone github repos and install LLS and slattice R packages according to instructions provided.
 After that, start an R session and install the following packages:

 ``` r